jump-dev/ParametricOptInterface.jl/docs/src/manual.md

 ## How it works

-The main idea applied in POI is that the interaction between the solver, e.g. `GLPK`, and the optimization model will be handled by `MOI` as usual.
+The main idea applied in POI is that the interaction between the solver, e.g. `HiGHS`, and the optimization model will be handled by `MOI` as usual.
 Because of that, `POI` is a higher level wrapper around `MOI`, responsible for receiving variables, constants and parameters, and forwarding to the lower level model only variables and constants.

 As `POI` receives parameters, it must analyze and decide how they should be handled on the lower level optimization model (the `MOI` model).